jmsosso/friend-module/README.md

 ## Introduction

-This projects is just an example of how to create a content type form a custom Drupal 7 module with some additional features:
+This projects is just an example of how to create a content type from a custom Drupal 7 module with some additional features:

 The content type will have this fields: